steno-aarhus/sdcar/hiring/dif-project/team-leader.md

 > **WARNING: Don’t edit this file, edit the `_template.Rmd` file.**

-# Team leader to a research-data infrastructure framework
+# Team leader for a research-data infrastructure framework

 <!--
 Some resources for writing job descriptions: